jtepp/Ticker/README.md

 Fix: Lower NUM_LEDS so that each strip powers less LEDs and uses less power.
 Next time: Use the 3.3V pin instead of the 5V pin.
 This will result in darker lights, but you can try a higher BRIGHTNESS constant value.
 Buy a power adaptor.
 Arduino recommends a 7-12V input, and I would recommend around 60W for a 200*5 LED ticker.
 (W = V*A so 60W @ 12V = 5A)

+Error: won't compile when adding more than one LED strip
+Cause: Honestly no idea, maybe the same thing as the first error
+Fix: Not sure... maybe try same solution as the first error, and also try compiling with a low NUM_LEDS and compiling with/without the Arduino plugged in
+Next time: See if your code compiles in the Arduino Web IDE.
+If it does, try the above fix(es) and leave the Arduino unplugged for a while before trying again.

 Error: something else
-Cause: Honestly sometimes random stuff just happens with cheap hardware like this.
+Cause: sometimes random stuff just happens with cheap hardware like this.
 It's usually not unfixable/permanent though.
 Maybe it was your fault, maybe it wasn't.
 Fix: Google it.
 If you want you can contact me at https://jacobtepperman.com/contact but I doubt I'll be that helpful.
 Next Time: Expect disappointment unless you're an electrical engineer and have any idea what you're actually doing with this stuff.